 Studying finance at the University of Findlay will provide you with the skills you need to succeed in a field that is essential in all industries.
 Finance careers are very diverse with positions available in businesses, nonprofit organizations, investment banks and financial institutions.

-The finance major is designed to help students develop an extensive analytical perspective.
+The finance emphasis is designed to help students develop an extensive analytical perspective.
 You will analyze the objectives, functions, and practices of economic areas of public and governmental finance, financial statement analysis and optimal financial decision-making.
-Upon completion of the finance major, you will earn a bachelor of science degree in finance and be prepared to pursue a variety of careers.
+Upon completion of the finance emphasis, you will earn a Bachelor of Science degree in Business Administration with a Finance Emphasis and be prepared to pursue a variety of careers.
 Below are a few types of careers that a finance degree will prepare you for:

 Careers in Finance